Xwilarg/Lania/README.md

 If you open the gate in a SFW channel you must send only SFW content (that mean no picture containing nudity, violence, or simply no picture against Discord ToS).<br/>
 The only type of NSFW content allowed in NSFW channels is nudity (as long as it follow Discord ToS)<br/>
 Any attempt to bypass our filter will result in a permanent ban.<br/>
+Please make not that SFW channels can send images to both NSFW and SFW channels but NSFW channels can only send images to others NSFW channels.<br/>

 # Commands